versatica/mediasoup-website/_includes/api/Peer.md

 #### peer.dump()
 {: #peer-dump .code}

+For debugging purposes.
 Returns a Promise that resolves to an Object containing the current status and details of the `peer`.

 *TBD:* Document it.